Contents

 The facility audit lasts generally lasts between 3-5 hours.

-It consists of the following:
+The facility audit generally consists of the following:

 - The auditor will train members of the internal halal committee on the principles of halal and how to run a halal program successfully.